ietf-rats-wg/eat/draft-ietf-rats-eat.md

 It may also have low security, having no special security defenses.
 There is no minimum security requirement to be an entity.

-## CWT, JWT, UCCS, UJCS and DEB
+## CWT, JWT and DEB

-An EAT is a claims set about an entity based on one of the following:
+An EAT is primarily a claims set about an entity based on one of the following:

 * CBOR Web Token (CWT) {{RFC8392}}
-* Unprotected CWT Claims Sets (UCCS) {{UCCS.Draft}}
 * JSON Web Token (JWT) {{RFC7519}}

 All definitions, requirements, creation and validation procedures, security considerations, IANA registrations and so on from these carry over to EAT.